YaoGroup/DIFFICE_jax/paper.md

 # Features and advantages

-Critical features of `pinnIceShelf` that go beyond regular PINNs and are essential for viscosity inference includes: (1) data and equation normalization; (2) Optimal setting of equation weight; (3) Positive-definite design of network structure;(4) Residual-based re-sampling of points during training; (5) Extended-PINNs (XPINNs) for studying large ice shelves; (6) Inversion of anisotropic viscosity.
+Critical features of `pinnIceShelf` that go beyond regular PINNs and are essential for viscosity inference includes: (1) data and equation normalization; (2) optimal setting of equation weight; (3) design of networks with positive-definiteness; (4) Residual-based re-sampling of points during training; (5) Extended-PINNs (XPINNs) for studying large ice shelves; (6) Inversion of anisotropic viscosity.
 The necessity of these features to ensure the success of viscosity inference is explained below.

-First, proper training of neural networks requires both input and output of the network to be normalized, namely within range of $[-1, 1]$.
-However, the value of observational data of ice velocity and thickness in their original unit differs for several order of magnitude.
-Both their values (output) and spatial positions (input), thus, need to be normalized before being used for the training.
-After normalizing the data, the new SSA equations and associated boundary conditions in terms of the normalized quantities need to be re-derived, in which each term should have the magnitude of $O(1)$. `pinnIceShelf` provides the algorithm that can automatically normalize the data and the equations for all different ice shelves.
+First, proper training of neural networks requires both input and output of the network to be normalized, typically within the range of $[-1, 1]$.
+However, the values of observational data of ice velocity and thickness differ by several order of magnitude in their original units.
+Therefore, both their values (output) and spatial positions (input) need to be normalized before training.
+After normalizing the data, the new SSA equations and associated boundary conditions, expressed in terms of the normalized quantities need to be re-derived, and each term should have a magnitude of $O(1)$.
+The `pinnIceShelf` package provides the algorithm that can automatically normalize the data and equations for all different ice shelves.

 Second, The cost function of PINNs involves two terms, the data loss $\mathcal{L}_d$ and the equation loss $\mathcal{L}_e$.
 For viscosity inference, the data loss